 Now that you know by and large what Bitcoin mining is and how it works, the question “is Bitcoin mining profitable?” inevitably rears its head.
 All crypto coin mining is a sort of arms race.
-Those who get in early and bring more powerful hardware to bear, are who reap the real rewards.
+Those who get in early and bring more powerful hardware to bear, are those who reap the real rewards.
 Obviously, in Bitcoin’s case, getting in early is no longer an option.
-Whether or not mining Bitcoin is profitable depends on how much one is willing to invest into the effort.
-One way to determine whether or not Bitcoin mining is something you may want to engage in, is to use a profitability calculator.
+Whether or not mining Bitcoin is profitable depends on how much one is willing to invest in the effort.
+One way to determine whether or not Bitcoin mining is something you may want to engage in is to use a profitability calculator.
 When it comes to this, you should get acquainted with a number of variables used by these calculators.

 The cost of your hardware and the cost of electricity are the simplest profitability factors.
 If you intend to mine bitcoins, you will indeed have to start out by acquiring proper hardware.
 Mining on your computer/laptop has not been profitable for years now.
 When looking for specialized cryptocurrency mining hardware, you should keep your eyes on the following factors: power consumption (the smaller, the better), hashrate, and obviously: price.

 Hashrate or hash rate

 What is the hashrate (hash rate)?
 The hashrate describes the speed at which the mathematical problems associated with Bitcoin mining (hashes) are solved.
 The Bitcoin network features a hashrate of its own, but the hashrate also depicts the number of such problems your ASIC can solve, thus essentially defining its efficiency.
 Hashrates are measured in GH/s, TH/s and even PH/s (Peta-hash per second).
 More about hashrate

 1 kH/s is 1,000 (one thousand) hashes per second

 1 MH/s is 1,000,000 (one million) hashes per second.